 (b) any longer period that the CEO in special circumstances allows.

+(4A) An application under subsection (2A) must be made within —

+(a) 14 days after the day on which the applicant received written notice of the decision under section 89(8); or

+(b) any longer period that the CEO in special circumstances allows.

-(4) The CEO must refer the application, together with such other material as the CEO considers relevant, to the case review panel.
+(4) The CEO must refer an application under subsection (1) or (2A), together with such other material as the CEO considers relevant, to the care plan review panel.

-(5) On a referral under subsection (4) the case review panel must consider the application and other material (if any) and report to the CEO on its recommendations in respect of the application.
+(5) On a referral under subsection (4) the care plan review panel must consider the application and other material (if any) and report to the CEO on its recommendations in respect of the application.

-(6) The CEO, after considering the report of the case review panel and any other information available to the CEO, must —
+(6) The CEO, after considering the report of the care plan review panel and other information available to the CEO, must —

-(a) confirm, vary or reverse the care planning decision; or
+(a) confirm, vary or reverse the care planning decision or decision under section 89(7); or

-(b) substitute another decision for the care planning decision; or
+(b) substitute another decision for the care planning decision or decision under section 89(7); or

-(c) refer the matter back to the case review panel for further consideration and report.
+(c) refer the matter back to the care plan review panel for further consideration and report.

 (7) The CEO must give the applicant written notice of his or her decision under subsection (6) and written reasons for it.